The difference between a concern and a complaint

 If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
 In these cases, the Headteacher will refer you to another staff member.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 We understand however, that there are occasions when people would like to raise their concerns formally.
-In this case, Nidderdale High School will attempt to resolve the issue internally, through the stages outlined within the complaints procedure which can be found in the Policies list on this website.
+In this case, Nidderdale High School will attempt to resolve the issue internally, through the stages outlined within the Complaints Procedure which can be found here.